 To get the belt to roll onto the pulley, pull the belt to the pulley and hold it there while you rotate your pulley to the left.
 Continue to do this until the pulley rolls into place.

 Remember to use a drive ratchet to adjust the idler bracket to move the deck drive pulley to assist with routing and securing the deck belt.

 Once the belt is in place, grab the belt with your hand and rotate the belt to make sure it is securely riding around all pulleys and there isn’t slack in the belt.

 That’s it.
 You just changed your Cub Cadet belt.

 What are Symptoms of a Bad Cub Cadet Deck Belt?

 The symptoms of a bad Cub Cadet deck belt are squealing of the belt, a bad lawn cut, the blades aren’t turning, or the belt falling off.
 For more details, read, “How to Tell Your Cub Cadet Mower Belt is Bad”.

 Why Your Belt May Keep Coming Off Your Cub Cadet

-The condition of your belt is certainly one reason why your Cub Cadet belt may come of your lawn mower, but there are several other reasons as well.
-You could have damage to the belt keepers, failing bearings, debris in the pulleys or other deck problems.
+The condition of your belt is certainly one reason why your Cub Cadet belt may come off your lawn mower, but there are several other reasons as well.
+You could have damage to the belt keepers, failing bearings, debris in the pulleys, or other deck problems.

-To read more about the reasons you Cub Cadet belt keeps breaking or falling off your mower in my article, “Why Your Cub Cadet Belt Keeps Coming Off or Breaking“.
-I share causes for your belt problems and how to solve them.
+To read more about the reasons your Cub Cadet belt keeps breaking or falling off your mower in my article, “Why Your Cub Cadet Belt Keeps Coming Off or Breaking“.
+I share the causes of a belt problem and how to solve them.